Sustainability

 Adoption of lightweight PET bottles

-4L PET bottles with handles used for shochu products will be sequentially replaced with lightweight containers from mid-March 2022 production.
-We expect to reduce plastic consumption by approximately 16 tons per year and CO2 emissions by approximately 61 tons per year (based on actual sales in 2021; approximately 20% reduction compared to conventional containers).
+4L PET bottles with handles used for shochu products were replaced with lightweight containers starting in 2022, and these have been applied to each item.
+This has led to a reduction of approximately 7.2 tons per year in plastic consumption and a reduction of approximately 40.4 tons per year in CO2 emissions (based on actual sales in 2024).

 POKKA SAPPORO Food & Beverage

-In order to reduce the use of plastic, we are developing label-less products, and reducing the weight of PET bottle containers and the use of labels.
+In an effort to reduce the use of plastic, POKKA SAPPORO Food & Beverage is working to develop label-free products and reduce the weight of PET bottles and plastic bottle containers and the use of labels on them.

 SAPPORO REAL ESTATE